Chiral Symmetry Restoration from a Boundary: Sigma Model

 \section{Sigma Model}

 We begin by describing the simple sigma model we employ.
-The ingredients are chosen so that the model shares the same pattern of symmetry breaking as QCD with two light flavors.
+The ingredients are chosen so that the model shares the same pattern of symmetry breaking as QCD with two light flavors, and contains the simplest possible mechanism of spontaneous symmetry breaking.
 Our consideration in this section is restricted to infinite volume.

-The model consists of an isoscalar scalar field, $S$, and an isovector pseudoscalar field, $\vec{P}$.
+The sigma model consists of an isoscalar scalar field, $S$, and an isovector pseudoscalar field, $\vec{P}$.
 These fields appear in the Euclidean space action density having the form

 There are four parameters of this model, $m$, $v$, $\lambda$, and $\Lambda$.
 The parameter $m$ is analogous to the quark mass.
 When the quark mass parameter is set to zero, the action density in Eq.~\eqref{eq:sigma} has an $SO(4) \cong SU(2) \otimes SU(2)$ symmetry.
 The quartic interaction term, however, leads to spontaneous breaking of the $SO(4)$ symmetry down to $SO(3) \cong SU(2)$, by the formation of a condensate, namely $S_0^2 + \vec{P}_0^{\, 2} = v^2$.
 We append a subscript $``0"$ throughout to denote the vacuum expectation value of a field.
 Here the vacuum expectation values are uniform in space-time, e.g.~$S_0(x) = S_0$.